What To Do in Maui: The Ultimate Maui Travel Guide

 Hiking, snorkeling, and relaxing on Maui’s beaches can all be done for free in Maui.

 Yes, there are sharks in Maui, including reef tip sharks that generally do not attack people, as well as the more dangerous tiger sharks.
-Maui usually has 2 – 3 shark attacks per year, but with the millions of people swimming in Maui’s oceans every year, your chances of being attacked by a shark are miniscule.
+Maui usually has 2 – 3 shark attacks per year, but with the millions of people swimming in Maui’s oceans every year, your chances of being attacked by a shark are minuscule.